Why is Managing Your Child's Nearsightedness Important?

-If you’re concerned that your child’s vision is deteriorating, contact Eyesymmetry Vision Center today.
-We can help.
+If you’re concerned about your child’s long-term eye health and vision, contact Eyesymmetry Vision Center in Owings Mills today.
+Myopia Control Specialist, Dr. Moshe Schwartz O.D., F.A.A.O. can help.

 How Do I Know If My Child Needs Myopia Management?